Frequently Asked Questions FAQ

 As of March 1 2016, the tests are performed on Chrome for desktop and emulated Android (on Chrome) for mobile.

-The test agents are located in the Internet Systems Consortium data center in Redwood City, CA. Each URL is loaded 3 times with an empty cache ("first view").
-The data from the median run (based on load time) is collected via a HAR file.
-The HTTP Archive collects these HAR files, parses them, and populates our database with the relevant information.
-The data is also available in BigQuery.
+The test agents are run from Google Cloud regions across the US.
+Each URL is loaded once with an empty cache ("first view") for normal metrics collection and again, in a clean browser profile, using Lighthouse.
+The data is collected via a HAR file.
+The HTTP Archive collects these HAR files, parses them, and populates various tables in BigQuery.

 How accurate is the data, in particular the time measurements?